mishave/pylepton/readme.md

 # pylepton
+Updated main branch to include lepton3-dev chnages

 Quick and dirty pure python library for capturing images from the Lepton over SPI (for example, on a Raspberry PI).

 Requires `cv2` and `numpy` modules, if you don't have them already.
 On a Debian-based system you can probably do this:

     $ sudo apt-get install python-opencv python-numpy

+## to install:
+Clone repo
+    $ git clone git@github.com:mishave/pylepton.git
+increase the size of the SPI buffer
+    $ sudo nano /boot/cmdline.txt

+    and add the following to the end of the text:
+    `spidev.bufsiz= 65535`
+reboot
+    $ sudo reboot

+This can be checked by running the following command: cat /sys/module/spidev/parameters/bufsiz

 You can run the examples in the working directory, but a distutils setup is included to install into site-packages for distribution:

     $ sudo python setup.py install

 ## Example usage